nicky-nym/nicky-nym.github.io/pages/kinematic.md

     * a grid of highline trails above the bike boulevards
   * city blocks of about 660 feet by 660 feet
   * about one iconic **landmark structure** per million people, inspired by examples such as:
-    * the Eiffel tower in Paris
+    * the Eiffel Tower in Paris
     * St. Basil's Cathedral in Moscow
     * Big Ben and the tower from the Palace of Westminster in London
     * the leaning tower of Pisa